Pursuant to S.C. Code Ann. § 44-1-60

 The decision of the South Carolina Department of Health and Environmental Control (Department) becomes the final agency decision fifteen (15) calendar days after notice of the decision has been mailed to the applicant, permittee, licensee and affected persons who have requested in writing to be notified, unless a written request for final review accompanied by a filing fee in the amount of $100 is filed with Department by the applicant, permittee, licensee or affected person.

-Applicants, permittees, licensees, and affected parties are encouraged to engage in mediation during the final review process.
+Applicants, permittees, licensees, and affected parties are encouraged to engage in mediation or settlement discussions during the final review process.

-- a copy of the decision for which review is requested.
+a copy of the decision for which review is requested; and

 2600 Bull Street